rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

         value: balances[0]
         }

-        // Create an unsigned bundle and save it to a binary file createUnsignedBundle(parameters);
+        // Call the function to create an unsigned bundle and save it to a binary file createUnsignedBundle(parameters);
         }
     })